hrweb3buttons/pfbuttons/README.md

       <h2>Switch Binance Smart Chain RPC</h2>
       <p>
         If MetaMask shows the wrong balance or fails to send transactions, switch to a different public RPC endpoint.
+        The final option, <strong>Chainstack</strong>, connects to a private node provided for the community’s use.
+        If you rely on that endpoint and find it helpful, please consider donating to help keep it running.
       </p>
       <div class="rpc-buttons">
         <button id="switchLlamarpc">Switch to Llamarpc</button>